Yosimar Arias

-Yosimar Arias Céspedes (born 24 September 1986) is a Costa Rican professional footballer who plays for Municipal Grecia.
+Yosimar Arias Céspedes (born 24 September 1986) is a Costa Rican former professional footballer who played as a midfielder.

 Club career

 Arias started his career at Alajuelense and played for Puntarenas and Brujas before moving abroad for a spell in Mexico with Dorados de Sinaloa but was released in May 2011.
-He returned to Costa Rica when signed by Herediano but then had another stint abroad with Guatemalan side Municipal whom he left in December 2012.
+He returned to Costa Rica when he signed by Herediano but then had another stint abroad with Guatemalan side Municipal whom he left in December 2012.

 International career

 In 2003, Arias played at the FIFA U-17 World Championship.

 He made his senior debut for Costa Rica in a January 2009 UNCAF Nations Cup match against Panama and has earned a total of 5 caps, scoring no goal.
 He has represented his country at the 2009 UNCAF Nations Cup and the 2009 CONCACAF Gold Cup.

 His final international was an October 2010 friendly match against El Salvador.